 It was a hobby for three years and in the third year we did $90,000.
-So I quit my job, went all in, no Plan B, and created the World’s Biggest Garage Sale as a formal company.
+So I quit my job, went all in, no Plan B, and created the World’s Biggest Garage Sale.

-In 2013, Grigaliunas was fundraising for a local charity where everyone was selling cupcakes, brownies, raffles, etc. in order to make their goal.
-It was then that she decided to join in with some local friends and sell some of the stuff around their houses.
+In 2013, Grigaliunas was fundraising for charity selling cupcakes, brownies, raffles, etc. in order to make their goal.
+She decided to join in with some local friends and sell some of the stuff around their houses.

 Before long, there was too much stuff to fit into her garage.
 They moved to a hall, brought in 50 volunteers, and made $15,000 in one day.
 A business was born.

 Since then, WBGS has raised $314,000 over the past five years for a number of charity benefactors.
 Additionally, the events connect people “through sustainability and altruism to create a sense of community between event participants.”

 Driven by mission (1:33)

 We now exist as an organization that designs solutions and systemizes the garage sales.
 So anyone, anywhere can have their own $100,000+ garage sale in their own community.

 WBGS now has 15 locations in Australia and the U.S. that opened up organically.
 Seeing the demand for large-scale garage sales, Grigaliunas plans to attend 1,000 events globally in the next five years.

 One of the services WBGS offers to help other businesses succeed and strengthen the circular economy is “CANnsulting.”
 CANsulting helps fellow social enterprises and startups to build their brand and marketing to create a mission-driven business, and to assist with the strategic development and implementation of circular economy practices within the business.